effil/effil/README.md

 `luarocks install effil`

 # Quick guide
 As you may now there are not much script languages with **real** multithreading support (Lua/Python/Ruby and etc has global interpreter lock aka GIL).
-Effil solves this problem by running independent Lua VM in separate native thread and provides robust communicating primitives for creating threads (VM instances) and data sharing.
+Effil solves this problem by running independent Lua VM instances in separate native threads and provides robust communicating primitives for creating threads and data sharing.

-Effil library provides three major functions:
+Effil library provides three major abstractions:
-1. `effil.thread` - function which creates threads.
+1. `effil.thread` - provides API for threads management.
-2. `effil.table` - table that persist in all threads and behaves just like regular lua table.
+2. `effil.table` - provides API for tables management.
+Tables can be shared between threads.
-3. `effil.channel` - channel to send and receive data between threads.
+3. `effil.channel` - provides First-In-First-Out container for sequential data exchange.

 And bunch of utilities to handle threads and tables as well.